pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

 print(numbers)
 ```

 We're mutating a list while we iterate over it.
-If you run the sample, the eight
+If you run the sample, the eight, an even number,
 is not removed from the list.

 Let's try again in Rust: